dendie851/iot-space-mapping/README.md

 # IoT Space Mapping and Radar Visualization

-A smart space-mapping and obstacle-detection system utilizing an ESP32, an HC-SR04 ultrasonic sensor, a servo motor, MQTT communication, and interactive Python/Pygame/Matplotlib visualizations.
+A smart for object detection and obstacle-detection system utilizing an ESP32, an HC-SR04 ultrasonic sensor, a servo motor, MQTT communication, and interactive Python/Pygame/Matplotlib visualizations.

 ---